-The Best Management Practices (BMPs) identified as a part of this study, along with advantages and disadvantages, considerations including siting, permitting, funding availability, and factors that affect the level of nitrogen reduction, treatment details, including the influent source and associated nitrogen concentration and assumptions, and costs, including capital, operation and maintenance costs, and the cost per pound of nitrogen reduction, are available by category at the links below.
+The Best Management Practices (BMPs) that were identified for this study includes siting, permitting, funding, and availability.
+Additionally, these factors considered the level of nitrogen reduction, cost per pound of nitrogen reduction, as well as various treatment details.
+These are all available by category at the links below.

 This Peconic Estuary Nitrogen Load Reduction Cost Assessment supports the Peconic Estuary Partnership and stakeholders in achieving nitrogen load reductions to groundwater in the PEP watershed by assessing the cost per pound of nitrogen reduction for an approved list of nature-based best management practices (BMPs).
-The list of BMPs appropriate for reducing nitrogen from the primary sources in the Peconic Estuary watershed, as well as information regarding the amount of nitrogen removal and associated costs was developed from information available from Suffolk County, Stony Brook University’s Center for Clean Water Technology, regional sources such as the Cape Cod and Chesapeake Bay Commissions, and the literature and in consideration of the geographic, environmental, and climate-based factors in eastern Suffolk County, as well as input and comment from the Peconic Estuary Partnership and its partners.
+The list of BMPs appropriate for reducing nitrogen from the primary sources in the Peconic Estuary watershed, as well as information regarding the amount of nitrogen removal and associated costs, was developed from information available from Suffolk County, Stony Brook University’s Center for Clean Water Technology, regional sources such as the Cape Cod and Chesapeake Bay Commissions.
+Likewise, the literature, inputs from partners, and consideration of the geographic, environmental, climate-based factors in eastern Suffolk County, are all used in conjunction.
 Nitrogen removal estimates are based on the best available information.
-However, there are many variables that affect the efficacy of nitrogen removal processes that cannot be accounted for entirely due to the complexity of the nitrogen cycle and the fact that nitrogen forms change depending on specific microbial and physicochemical factors, and whether under terrestrial or aquatic conditions.
+However, there are many variables that affect the efficacy of nitrogen removal processes that cannot be accounted for entirely due to the complexity of the nitrogen cycle and the fact that nitrogen forms change depending on specific microbial as well as physicochemical factors, and whether under terrestrial or aquatic conditions.
 BMP nitrogen performance may be optimized by consulting relevant guidance.

 The map below provides a view of nitrogen reduction BMPs available technologies for each parcel in the Peconic Estuary Watershed.